intel/llvm/sycl/doc/CompilerAndRuntimeDesign.md

 2. Host Compile (c): host_a.cpp -> host_a.o; host_b.cpp -> host_b.o
 3. Linking: dev_image.o host_a.o host_b.o -> executable

 Step 1 can take hours for some targets.
-But if the user wish to recompile after modifying only host_a.cpp and host_b.cpp, they can simply run steps 2 and 3 without rerunning the expensive step 1.
+But if the user wishes to recompile after modifying only host_a.cpp and host_b.cpp, they can simply run steps 2 and 3 without rerunning the expensive step 1.

 The compiler is responsible for verifying that the user provided all the relevant files to the device link step.
 There are 2 cases that have to be
 checked:

 1. Missing symbols referenced by the kernels present in the device link step